janvennemann/file-state-monitor/Readme.md

 ## Description

 A slightly different breed of file monitoring for NodeJS.
 The state of all monitored files will be stored and compared to the current state on the next run to detect changes.
-It is heavily inspired by the file change detection used by [Gradle](https://gradle.org/) for incremental task runs.
+It is heavily inspired by the file change detection formerly used by the [Android Gradle Plugin](https://android.googlesource.com/platform/tools/build/) for incremental task runs.

 ## Getting started